Learning Non-linear Wavelet Transformation via Normalizing Flow: Background

 \section{Background}

-This section introduces two fundamental concepts, the normalizing flow and discrete wavelet transformation.
+This section introduces two fundamental concepts, the normalizing flow and the discrete wavelet transformation.

-\subsection{Normalizing Flow}
+\subsection{Normalizing flow}

-Normalizing Flows are a family of parameterized bijective mappings.
-The core feature of these bijective mappings is their tractable probability change.
+Normalizing flows are a family of parameterized bijective mappings.
+Except for invertibility, another core feature of these bijective mappings is their traceable probability change.
+And the maximization of this traceable probability is also the optimization goal.
 For a bijective mapping $f:\mathcal{X} \rightarrow \mathcal{Z}$, its probability change can be described as

-where $P_{\mathcal{X}}(x)$ and $P_{\mathcal{Z}}(z)$ are probabilities of variable $x$ and $z$ respectively.
-Normalizing flows usually have an easy-to-compute determinant, thus a tractable probability.
+where $P_{\mathcal{X}}(x)$ and $P_{\mathcal{Z}}(z)$ are the probability of the original sample $x$ and transformed variables $z$, respectively.
+So, for a transformation to be a flow, 1). it has to be invertible, and 2). its Jacobian determinant should be designed easily computable.
+Through this probability relation, one can thus maximize the sample probability via maximizing the probability of the transformed variables in a prior distribution $P_{\mathcal{Z}}$.
+This prior distribution is usually a simple pre-defined distribution for the ease of optimization.